fable-compiler/Fable/src/templates/simple/Content/README.md

 ## Installing the template

-In a terminal, run `dotnet new -i Fable.Template::*` to install or update the template to latest version.
+In a terminal, run `dotnet new -i Fable.Template::*` to install or update the template to the latest version.

 > In some shells you many need quotations: `dotnet new -i "Fable.Template::*"`.
 If you use dotnet SDK 2, you should only need to type `dotnet new -i Fable.Template`.